thttp/thttp/README.md

  </div>
 </a> <br>

-  - 📚 I’m currently studying Analysis and Systems Development and Digital Security at 𝗨𝗡𝗜𝗡𝗔𝗦𝗦𝗔𝗨.
+  - 📚 I’m currently studying Analysis and Systems Development and Digital Security at <b>UNINASSAU</b>.
 I've been a technology enthusiast since I was a child, I've always been fascinated with solving problems logically, both in games and in everyday life.

   - 🎓I am looking for my first job opportunity.
 My dream is to one day work with Ciber Security, but I'm open to new challenges.
-I recently completed the 𝗖𝗖𝟱𝟬 course, where I acquired skills in Python, Java, TypeScript, C# and became capable of creating technological solutions.
+I recently completed the <b>CC50</b> course, where I acquired skills in <b>Python, Java, TypeScript, C#</b> and became capable of creating technological solutions.
 </p>
 <!-- DROPDOWN -->
 <details>